-F-link F-Links are SS7 links that directly connect two SS7 end points, such as two SSPs.
-'F'
+F-Links F-Links are SS7 links that directly connect two SS7 end points, such as two associated with a Service ID (SID) and a QoS.
+Multiple multimedia streams may be carried in a single DOCSIS Flow.

-stands for "Fully Associated."
+SSPs.
+'F' stands for "Fully Associated."